Grant-NBI/nbi-oedi-etl/README.md

 * **Flexible Jobs**: `job_specific` settings allow processing different releases, but the overall data structure is fixed.
 * **Deployment**: Deployment settings ensure the app is deployed in the correct AWS environment with no manual approval needed.

-## Design Guide

-This document outlines the architecture and process for setting up an ETL pipeline and querying infrastructure for energy analytics, leveraging AWS Glue for ETL, AWS S3 for storage, and AWS Athena for querying.
-The workflow is designed to handle configurable data extraction, transformation, and load (ETL) operations and provide an efficient querying mechanism that interfaces with PowerBI.
+The ETL workflow is designed to handle configurable data extraction, transformation, and load (ETL) operations and provide an efficient querying mechanism that interfaces with PowerBI.

 By separating the ETL process from post-ETL querying, the system ensures optimal performance and cost-efficiency while maintaining flexibility for future modifications.
 The JSON-based configuration allows easy adaptation to changing data needs, while the infrastructure built on CDK ensures that the deployment is scalable and manageable.